certh-knowledge-project/proglearn-onnx/README.md

 All converters are tested with [onnxruntime](https://onnxruntime.ai/).

 ## Supported Converters
-This version implements  `ProgLearn` estimators that adhere to the [sklearn-onnx](https://onnx.ai/sklearn-onnx/)  API on registering custom converters
+This version implements  `ProgLearn` estimators that adhere to the [sklearn-onnx](https://onnx.ai/sklearn-onnx/)  API on registering custom converters:

 | Name| Package | Supported |
 |  :----------------  |  :------:  |  :----:  |